 Actually, for the more precise timekeeping, the T.A.I. time scale is used rather than the A.T. scale.
 The T.A.I. scale does not use a single standard cesium clock but rather a calculated average of the readings of about 200 of the cesium atomic clocks that are distributed around the world in about fifty selected laboratories.
 One of those laboratories is the National Institute of Standards and Technology in Boulder, Colorado, U.S.A.
 This calculated average time is called T.A.I. time, the abbreviation of the French phrase for International Atomic Time.
 The International Bureau of Weights and Measures near Paris performs the averaging about once a month.
 If your laboratory had sent in your guess for what times “some” events occurred in the previous month according to your own clock, then in the following month, the Bureau would send you a report of how inaccurate your guess was, so you could make adjustments to your clock.

 Coordinated Universal Time or U.T.C. time is T.A.I. time plus or minus some integral number of leap seconds.
-These leap seconds are the adjustments timekeepers make to ensure that, as the Earth spins and revolves irregularly, what we call midnight stays in synchrony with the Earth’s behavior so that over the years our midnight won’t drift closer to the daylight.
-The leap seconds and leap years are added to account for the temporal drift of solar system clocks.
-A leap second is added or subtracted every six months as needed to keep the time difference between atomic clocks and Earth’s rotation to below 0.9 seconds.
 U.T.C. is, by agreement, the time at the Prime Meridian, the longitude that runs through Greenwich England.
-The official government time in the U.S.A. is U.T.C. time minus the hourly offsets for the appropriate time zones of the U.S.A. including whether daylight savings time is observed.
+The official government time is different in different countries.
+In the U.S.A., for example, the government time is U.T.C. time minus the hourly offsets for the appropriate time zones of the U.S.A. including whether daylight savings time is observed.
 There is no single standard clock for U.T.C. time because it is a product of the averaging over 200 clocks producing the T.A.I. scale of time.
 U.T.C. time is informally called Zulu Time, and it is the time used by the Internet and the aviation industry throughout the world.